The Artist’s Way of Creative Recovery

 In the book The Artist’s Way by Julia Cameron, she says, ‘creativity is a spiritual issue.’
 Any progress is made by leaps of faith, some small and some large.
 At first we may want faith to take the first dance class, the first step toward learning a new medium.
 Later we may want the faith and funds for further classes, seminars, a larger work space, a year’s sabbatical.
 Later still, we may conceive an idea for a book, an artist’s collective gallery space.
 As each idea comes to us, we must in good faith clear away our inner barriers to acting on it and then, on an outer level, take the concrete steps necessary to trigger our synchronous good.’

-To live a purposeful life, rich with our unique expressions, we need to take leaps of faith every day.
+To truly embrace a purposeful life filled with our unique expressions, we must take courageous leaps of faith each day.

-Interestingly, much of our creativity is expressed through how we define ourselves: the profile picture we choose for social media, the colours we wear, the furniture we select for our homes.
-We are drawn to images, textures, brightness, or dullness, and the emotions they evoke.
+It's fascinating how our creativity shines through the ways we define ourselves.
+From the profile pictures we choose for social media to the colours we wear and the furniture we select for our homes, every choice reflects our individuality.
+We're naturally drawn to images, textures, and colours, as they evoke emotions within us.

 “Leap, and the net will appear.”